-While many companies have had to tighten their budgets due to the ongoing pandemic, they’ve simultaneously increased responsibilities for HR to recruit and retain key talent.
+While many companies have had to tighten their budgets, they’ve simultaneously increased responsibilities for HR to recruit and retain key talent.
 This creates a need for HR staff to be innovative (and frugal) and stay on top of trends to compete in the marketplace.

-With this in mind, here are five hiring and retention trends to watch for and consider implementing in 2021.
+With this in mind, here are five hiring and retention trends to watch for and consider implementing at your workplace.

 Hiring Trend: Utilizing an Applicant Tracking System